ngfk/yaml-import-loader/README.md

 ## Configuration

 This loader is supposed to be used with [Webpack](https://webpack.js.org).
 The configuration snippet below is not a complete webpack configuration and only demonstrates how to configure this loader.
 Check the [documentation](https://webpack.js.org/configuration/) for information on how to configure webpack.
 The `parser` options are passed to the YAML parser: [js-yaml](https://github.com/nodeca/js-yaml).
-You can find more information about those options in their [README](https://github.com/nodeca/js-yaml/blob/master/README.md).
+You can find more information about those options on their [README](https://github.com/nodeca/js-yaml/blob/master/README.md).

 ### Webpack - module.rules entry
 ```javascript